-2.1.2.
+2.1.3.
 Additional Methods

 The doPut and doDelete methods allow Servlet Developers to support HTTP/1.1 clients that employ these features.
-The doHead method in HttpServlet is a specialized form of the doGet method that returns only the headers produced by the doGet method.
 The doOptions method responds with which HTTP methods are supported by the servlet.
 The doTrace method generates a response containing all instances of the headers sent in the TRACE request.